Armet Francis: Biography

 In 1988, Francis was a co-founder of the Association of Black Photographers (now Autograph ABP).
 He was the official photographer for Africa '05, a major celebration of African arts held throughout 2005 in the UK.
 Francis was one of three pioneering Jamaican-born photographers – the others being Charlie Phillips and Neil Kenlock – whose work was showcased in the 2005/2006 exhibition Roots to Reckoning at the Museum of London, which in 2009 with the assistance of Art Fund acquired the "Roots to Reckoning archive", comprising 90 photographs of London's black community from the 1960s to the 1980s.

 The British Library conducted an interview (C459/214) with Francis in 2013 for its Oral History of British Photography collection.

 Photographs by Francis featured prominently in Staying Power, the collaborative project mounted in 2015 by the Victoria and Albert Museum (V&A) and the Black Cultural Archives.
 "The arresting first image in the V&A museum is Jamaican photographer Armet Francis's Self-portrait in Mirror (1964), a curiously intimate and honest image showing Armet setting up his shot directly in front of a mirror," noted the reviewer for Culture Whisper, while Brennavan Sritharan commented in the British Journal of Photography: "Self-portraiture is something of a sub-theme, with Armet Francis' tender yet assertive self-portrait leading the exhibit."

 In February 2022, Francis was named in CasildART's list of the top six Black British photographers, alongside Charlie Phillips, James Barnor, Neil Kenlock, Pogus Caesar and Vanley Burke.

 In 2023, Autograph ABP mounted the exhibition Armet Frances: Beyond the Black Triangle (on show from 22 September 2023 to 20 January 2024), curated by Mark Sealy.
 Bringing together four decades of work by Francis, it was described in a review by Aesthetica magazine as "an incisive and impressive display that emphasises: Francis is one of the greats."

+In 2026, Francis's entire archive of more than 70,000 images was donated to the permanent collection of Autograph ABP.